deepjia/v2net/README.md

 **⚠️ IMPORTANT ⚠️**

-I changed names & prerequisites of some extensions in version 0.3.0 (alpha).
+I changed names & prerequisites of some extensions since version 0.3.0 (alpha).

 Please review your `profile.ini` and satisfy the prerequisites before upgrading.